 The installation of a furnace vent thimble is recommended to prevent flames to spread to the structure.

 6.5 PASSAGE DOOR

-The door between the garage and living space is a solid core door.
-The door is properly installed and is in good condition, however, it lacks a self closing hinge.
-The installation of a self closing hinge is recommended as a safety upgrade.
+The door between the garage and living space is a solid core door with a self closing hinge.
+The door is properly installed and is in good condition.

-6.6 RECEPTACLES
+6.6 STAIRS